Power Gauge Report is an investing newsletter run by Marc Chaikin.

 His tools give you a rating based on 20 different factors.

-A stock can be very bullish, bullish, neutral, bearish and very bearish.
+A stock can be very bullish, bullish, neutral, bearish, or very bearish.

 This will help you determine if a stock is worth investing in.